 Setting Up Fresh & Glide

 Fresh is a Go program which you can include and run outside and inside the Docker container, it’ll watch for files, re-build your binary and execute it.
-It has a simple configuration file which you can include in your project folder so you can ignore directories etc.

 By default it’ll look for a file called

 runner.conf in this instance we’re using the default one they provide.

 It works great and certainly does what we need it to.

 I love Fresh, my only gripe with it, is that it doesn’t seem to pick up new files; though simply saving or “touching” an existing file will trigger the re-build.

 go get on steroids.
 It’s a package manager comparable to npm or Composer.
 I highly recommend this for Go developers, it makes life easier!

 In essence it’s a beautiful wrapper around “go get”, with a configuration file, version locking and caching.
 Why wouldn’t you use it?